peteroupc/peteroupc.github.io/random.md

 Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
 (See also Red Blob Games, ["Noise Functions and Map Generation"](http://www.redblobgames.com/articles/noise/introduction.html))<sup>[(3)](#Note3)</sup>.
 In general, the same considerations apply to any RNGs the noise implementation uses as in other cases.

-However, special care should be taken if the noise implementation&mdash;

-- implements [cellular noise](https://en.wikipedia.org/wiki/Cellular_noise), [value noise](https://en.wikipedia.org/wiki/Value_noise), or [gradient noise](https://en.wikipedia.org/wiki/Gradient_noise) (such as [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise)), and
-- uses one of the following techniques:
+However, special care should be taken if the noise implementation implements [cellular noise](https://en.wikipedia.org/wiki/Cellular_noise), [value noise](https://en.wikipedia.org/wiki/Value_noise), or [gradient noise](https://en.wikipedia.org/wiki/Gradient_noise) (such as [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise)) and uses one of the following techniques:
 - The implementation should use a **table of "hard-coded" gradients or hash values** only if the noise generation meets the [seeding recommendations](#Seeding_Recommendations) (treating the table as the seed).
 - If the noise implementation **incorporates a [hash function](#Hash_Functions)**&mdash;
     - that hash function should be reasonably fast, be _stable_ (see ["Definitions"](#Definitions)), and have the so-called _avalanche property_, and
     - the noise implementation should be initialized in advance with arbitrary data of fixed length to provide to the hash function as part of its input, if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation.

 Wherever feasible, a cellular, value, or gradient noise implementation should **use an RNG to initialize a table of gradients or hash values** in advance, to be used later by the _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point).